Leo-Simpson/c-lasso/paper/paper.md

 ## Computation modes and model selection {#model}

-The `c-lasso` package provides several computation modes and model selection schemes for regularization parameter selection.
+The `c-lasso` package provides several computation modes and model selection schemes for tuning the regularization parameter.

 - *Fixed Lambda*: This setting lets the user choose a fixed parameter $\lambda$ or a proportion $l \in [0,1]$ such that $\lambda = l\times \lambda_{\max}$.
 The default value is a scale-dependent tuning parameter that has been derived in [@Shi:2016] and applied in [Muller:2020].